Washington Wizards: 2008–09

 One of the few high points of the season came on February 27 when recently inaugurated President Barack Obama attended a Wizards game against the Chicago Bulls, sitting in a northeast court-side seat.
 The Wizards produced their second-biggest victory margin of the season with a 113–90 win; Jamison paced the side with 27 points.

 On April 2, the Wizards shut down the Cleveland Cavaliers, who came in with a record of 61–13, and ended Cleveland's franchise-best winning streak at 13.

 Flip Saunders reached an agreement to become the new coach of the team in mid-April 2009.
 Despite having the second-best chance at obtaining the number one overall pick in the 2009 draft, the Wizards were randomly chosen to pick fifth overall in the NBA Draft Lottery.
 This pick was later traded to the Minnesota Timberwolves, along with Songaila, Thomas, and Oleksiy Pecherov, in exchange for Randy Foye and Mike Miller.
-On May 21, 2009, Wizards president Ernie Grunfeld announced that the team has named Randy Wittman and Sam Cassell as assistant coaches.
+On May 21, 2009, Wizards president Ernie Grunfeld announced that the team had named Randy Wittman and Sam Cassell as assistant coaches.

 Then on August 11, 2009, the Wizards signed Fabricio Oberto, many weeks after he committed to signing with the team.

+2009–10

 In November, majority owner Abe Pollin died at the age of 85.
-At the time of his passing, he was the longest-tenured owner in NBA history.
+At the time of his death, he was the longest-tenured owner in NBA history.
 Control of the franchise passed to his widow Irene, though minority owner Ted Leonsis was known to be preparing a takeover bid.

 On December 24, 2009, it was revealed that Arenas had admitted to storing unloaded firearms in his locker at Verizon Center and had surrendered them to team security.
 In doing so, Arenas violated both NBA rules against bringing firearms into an arena and D.C. ordinances.
 On January 1, 2010, it was reported that Arenas and teammate Javaris Crittenton had unloaded guns in the Wizards' locker room during a Christmas Eve argument regarding gambling debts resulting in Arenas's suspension.
-Despite Stern's longstanding practice of not disciplining players until the legal process plays out, he felt compelled to act when Arenas’ teammates surrounded him during pregame introductions prior to a game with the Philadelphia 76ers and he pantomimed shooting them with guns made from his fingers.
+Despite Stern's longstanding practice of not disciplining players until the legal process played out, he felt compelled to act when Arenas' teammates surrounded him during pregame introductions prior to a game with the Philadelphia 76ers and he pantomimed shooting them with guns made from his fingers.
 The Wizards issued a statement condemning the players' pregame stunt as "unacceptable".